MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/general-purpose-i-o--gpio-.md

 1. To establish a deterministic initial state for ActiveBoth interrupt signals, the Windows GPIO device stack guarantees that the first interrupt generated after connection of the interrupt by the driver will always be for the signal's asserted state.
 The stack further assumes that the asserted state of all ActiveBoth interrupt lines is logic level low (the ActiveLow edge) by default.
 If this is not the case on your platform, you can override the default by including the GPIO controller Device-Specific Method (\_DSM) in the controller's namespace.
 For more information about this method, see [GPIO Controller Device-Specific Method (\_DSM)](gpio-controller-device-specific-method---dsm-.md).

-> [!NOTE]
-> The third requirement in the preceding list implies that the driver for a device that uses ActiveBoth might receive an interrupt immediately after initializing (connecting to) the interrupt, if the signal at the GPIO pin is in the asserted state at that time.
+The third requirement in the preceding list implies that the driver for a device that uses ActiveBoth might receive an interrupt immediately after initializing (connecting to) the interrupt, if the signal at the GPIO pin is in the asserted state at that time.
 This is possible, and even likely for some devices (for example, headphones), and must be supported in the driver.

 To support emulated ActiveBoth, the GPIO controller driver must enable ("opt-in to") ActiveBoth emulation by implementing a [*CLIENT\_ReconfigureInterrupt*](/windows-hardware/drivers/ddi/gpioclx/nc-gpioclx-gpio_client_reconfigure_interrupt) callback function, and by setting the **EmulateActiveBoth** flag in the basic information structure that the driver's [*CLIENT\_QueryControllerBasicInformation*](/windows-hardware/drivers/ddi/gpioclx/nc-gpioclx-gpio_client_query_controller_basic_information) callback function supplies to **GpioClx**.
 For more information, see [General-Purpose I/O (GPIO) Drivers](../gpio/index.md).